 - During labor: A study suggests that acupuncture treatment at term pregnancy reduces the degree of pain in labor and also reduces the overall delivery time (8).

 - Headaches: According to a study published in the European Journal of Integrative Medicine, acupuncture is known to alleviate the tension-type headache (9).

 - Sleep problems: You could have sleep disturbances during pregnancy.
-Acupuncture therapy could help you sleep better, and according to a study published in Acupuncture in Medicine, it could also help treat insomnia (10).
+Acupuncture is a holistic health approach that could promote relaxation and help you sleep better.
+According to a study published in Acupuncture in Medicine, it could also help treat insomnia (10).

 - Baby’s breech position: When your baby is feet or bottom-first, instead of headfirst, it is considered a breech position.
 Acupuncture in the form of moxibustion can help correct the baby’s position by encouraging the baby to turn into head down position.
 BL67 (urinary bladder 67) is the point for moxibustion stimulation to correct the fetal position (11).

 The method can also have some adverse effects in certain situations when it is not applied correctly or is not used at the right time.
 Moxibustion is contraindicated with high blood pressure (pregnancy hypertension) and needs to be used with caution due to the fact that the method uses burning hot moxa sticks.

 Acupuncture is known to have a few side effects.

 - There could be soreness or redness at the site of insertion (12).

 - There is a concern that if certain acupuncture points are stimulated before full-term, they could cause preterm labor.
 However, there is no research supporting the same.